California, NYC to require employees to get COVID-19 vaccine

 “For those listening, I know if he were able to tell you this, he would tell you, ‘Go get vaccinated.
 Quit worrying about the politics.
 Quit worrying about all the conspiracy theories,’” Mark Valentine said of his brother, Phil Valentine, Thursday on WWTN-FM in Nashville.

-Associated Press writers Lindsey Tanner, Alexandra Jaffe, Aamer Madhani and Heather Hollingsworth contributed to this report.
+Associated Press writers Lindsey Tanner in Three Oaks, Michigan; Alexandra Jaffe and Aamer Madhani in Washington; and Heather Hollingsworth in Mission, Kansas, contributed to this report.